muan/site/_posts/2013-08-13-newbie-experience-at-github.md

 date: 2013-08-15 08:25:00 BST
 ---

+I decided to write a post about my first two weeks in GitHub.
+Here it is.

 > Holy shit, I am a GitHubber!

-First week is the onboarding week at GitHub, the week of mind explosions and new friends.
+The first week is the onboarding week at GitHub, the week of mind explosions and new friends.
 Same as before, there is an unlimited amount of flexibility, I could choose whenever I wanted to start, and GitHub will fly me over to San Francisco.

 After knowing about the Summit™ from our spiritual guide [@newmerator](https://twitter.com/newmerator), I didn't think it makes any sense to miss the Summit, so I decided to start a week before it.